rberry206/WikiEdu/README.md

-The repo is a clone of the original WikiEdu project repo.
+This repo is a clone of the original WikiEdu project repo.
 See the README on how to run the code at https://github.com/kyrrahnork/wiki

 INDIVIDUAL CONTRIBUTIONS
 - Created all JSON objects, as well as the calls to implement them in the app.